bdejesus/xiv-bars/README.md

 [https://xivbars.bejezus.com](https://xivbars.bejezus.com)

-A Final Fantasy XIV W Cross Hotbar (WXHB) Planning and Simulation Tool.
+The source code for the Final Fantasy XIV W Cross Hotbar (WXHB) Planning and Simulation Tool built in NextJS.

-Plan out and export your Final Fantasy XIV WXHB Cross Hotbars for any of the FFXIV Job/Classes with a drag and drop interface to slot actions, menu commands, macros, and other action types into a hotbar or cross hotbar slot layout.
-Export to a macro and share with others!
+---

 ## Table of Contents